robinhowlett/robinhowlett.github.com/_posts/2021-07-26-accessible-communication-sms-with-twilio-jbang-picocli.markdown

 THANK YOU FOR YOUR REPORT!
 ```

-You may notice that the nine-digit codes generated are different ("182033117" vs "130021099") for the same input values, but that is due to the randomized prime seed selection simulating different wheel types being used.
+You may notice that the nine-digit codes generated are different ("182033117" vs "130021099") for the same input values, but that is due to the randomized prime seed selection simulating different wheel types being used (even though the data points being used are the same).

 ### Decoding the message and replying via Twilio-enabled SMS

-To decode the message being sent, I need a few things first:
+To decode the message being sent, I needed a few things first:

 * A phone number to send SMS messages to
 * A programmable mechanism to receive the message that was sent
 * A way to reply to the received SMS with the decoded data values

-My team had built the Twilio Snap Pack and has reported excellent feedback on the quality of the APIs and SDKs provided.
+My team had built the [Twilio Snap Pack](https://community.snaplogic.com/t/launched-twilio-snap-pack/9645) and had reported on the excellent quality of the APIs and SDKs provided.

-I purchased an SMS-capable phone number from Twilio for $1 in about ten seconds.
+I purchased an SMS-capable [phone number](https://www.twilio.com/docs/phone-numbers) from Twilio for $1 in about ten seconds.

 Next, I read up about [webhooks](https://www.twilio.com/docs/glossary/what-is-a-webhook) that could be used to receive callback requests when messages had been received by the newly-purchased Twilio number.
 I didn't really want to set up a server on the public internet for this, but Twilio's CLI came to the rescue with an excellent developer-friendly feature.